The Wonder (film): Plot

-In 1862, Elizabeth "Lib" Wright, an English nurse who served in the Crimean War, is sent to a rural village in Ireland where she is tasked with closely watching Anna O'Donnell, a fasting girl who according to her family has not eaten for four months.
+In 1862, Elizabeth "Lib" Wright, an English nurse who served in the Crimean War, is sent to a rural village in Ireland where she is tasked with closely watching Anna O'Donnell, a fasting girl who, according to her family, has not eaten for four months.
 She is to be assisted by a nun, Sister Michael, and the two are to report their findings independently to a council of local dignitaries.

 The trauma of the Great Famine still looms over the community, and many locals are wary of the English nurse.
-Lib meets Anna's deeply religious family: her mother Rosaleen, her father Malachy and her elder sister Kitty.
+Lib meets Anna's deeply religious family: her mother Rosaleen, her father Malachy, and Kitty.
 At dinner, Lib learns that Anna's elder brother died of an unknown illness.
 Anna herself appears in good health and says she has been kept alive by consuming "manna from Heaven".
 At her lodgings, Lib encounters William Byrne, a man who grew up locally and whose family perished in the Great Famine while he was away at boarding school.
 Now a journalist for the Daily Telegraph, William is reporting on the story, which he believes to be a hoax.
 Lib and William begin a relationship.

 Lib's observations initially reveal no evidence of deception.
 Anna prays many times a day and speaks of the fate of the damned in Hell.
 Lib, who is grieving the death of her only child, takes laudanum to help her sleep.
 Noticing that her mother kisses Anna goodnight on her mouth while cupping her face, Lib deduces that chewed food is being covertly passed to Anna.
 She forbids the family from touching her.
 Anna does not deny that this is her "manna", and she discloses to Lib the reasons for her fast: her elder brother had repeatedly raped her, and she attributes his death to God's wrath.
-Anna believes that by her fasting and prayers she will free her brother's soul.
+Anna believes that by her fasting and prayers, she will free her brother's soul.